 Partners in Progress

-A Network of 160+ Member Agencies
+A Network of 100+ Community Partners

-Our Community Agency Network is comprised of our food distribution partners including Food Cupboards and Hot Meal Sites, School and Child Focused Organizations, Senior Focused Organizations, Health Care Providers, and Other Community Based Organizations.
+Our Community Partner Network is comprised of our food distribution partners including Food Cupboards and Hot Meal Sites, School and Child Focused Organizations, Senior Focused Organizations, Health Care Providers, and Other Community Based Organizations.
 Our first line of defense against hunger and food insecurity is our food pantry network, though this is not our only approach.
-Food insecure families in Chester County experience many barriers to healthy food access, some that are not easily addressed through the traditional food pantry model making multiple food access channels essential.
+Food insecure families in Chester County experience many obstacles to healthy food access, some that are not easily addressed through the traditional food pantry model making multiple food access channels essential.

 Strength in Support